 For a wedding, bridal shower, or upscale birthday party, give the wrapped chignon a shot.
 Divide your hair into three sections, creating the bun with the middle hair.
 Once that’s finished, wrap each of the side strands over and around the bun, successfully hiding the hairband from sight.

 If you’re a long-maned lady who doesn’t always know how to deal with all that hair, the braided chignon is your new go-to for nights out and dinner dates.
-Start with two loosely braided pigtails secured with clear elastics, wrapping the two around each other before pinning into a bun.
+Check out the tutorial above for a deceptively easy single-braid style.
+Or, for an even simpler style, start with two loosely braided pigtails secured with clear elastics, wrapping the two around each other before pinning them into a bun.
 Just be sure to hide any loose ends from sight!

 Here’s the easiest piece of hair advice we will ever give you: Use the above tutorial to create a basic wrapped chignon, but shift your middle ponytail to the side of your head before beginning.
 Use smaller side pieces to wrap around the base of the bun.
 What can we say, other than “instant wedding updo”?

 The French twist has gotten a bad rap in recent years for being unflattering or outdated, but we’re still big fans of the style for formal events.
 The trick is to apply texturizing spray or product with grip before beginning to roll the hair into the head.
+We like to use Redken Invisible Dry Shampoo for its lightweight formula with no residue.
 Instead of losing strands as you go, you’ll be pleasantly surprised at how simple the style can be to complete.

 Pro tip: This hairstyle also creates gorgeous, heat-free waves.

 If you’re looking for a way to keep your hair out of your face while shopping or out on the town, look no further than the messy chignon.
-Start with second day or texture-sprayed locks, gathering them into a loose ponytail held with one of your hands.
+Start with second-day or texture-sprayed locks, gathering them into a loose ponytail in one of your hands.
 Starting from your ends, roll up the hair as tightly as possible, pinning the hair to the base of your head.
 This is all the chic French girl vibes, none of the work.

-We feel real empathy for the curly, short-haired and textured girls, the ones that get left out of every updo tutorial.
-We’ve got you covered, ladies.
-Use your natural texture to create a lovely chignon.
+We feel real empathy for those with curly, short,, and textured hair since they get left out of just about every updo tutorial.
+Use your natural texture to create a lovely chignon—you won’t regret it!

 Instead of trying for a ponytail, start at the crown of the head.
 Twist and pin two-inch chunks of hair to the base of the neck.
 Aim for a loose bun shape, but don’t be afraid to keep your curls intact.